 ProtonMail employs different methods to protect your privacy and security.
 While our end-to-end encryption protects your email from being read by outsiders, it does not ensure that your email has been sent by the right person.
 For example, if email@example.com sends you an email, there is no certainty that it was actually John himself who wrote and sent the email.

-To verify the identity of the sender, ProtonMail uses digital signatures, which are similar in some ways to physical signatures, but one important difference is that each signature only signs a specific message, so the message can’t be changed or tampered with after it was signed.
+To verify the identity of the sender, ProtonMail uses digital signatures.
+Digital signatures are similar to physical signatures, except each digital signature only signs a specific email.
+This means that the email cannot be changed or tampered with after it was signed.

 Signature verification on attachments

-Does an invalid signature always mean someone tampered with my data?
+Does an invalid signature mean that someone tampered with my data?

 While it is possible that someone has tampered with your data, this is not always the case.
 It could be that someone deleted their public keys or account, making it impossible to verify the signature.
 Your browser will then be unable to verify the authenticity of the emails and attachments.